hkuennemann/Coursera/Introduction to Computer Vision and Image Processing [IBM]/README.md

     - Create a Data Loader and set the Batch Size
     - Train a Model
     - Analyze Results and Model

+- 3.3_Support_Vector_Machines_vs_Vanilla_Linear_Classifier
+  - Description: This notebook classifies the popular handwritten digit dataset from sklearn, comparing the results of logistic regression and Support Vector Machines (SVM).
+It demonstrates the use of logistic regression with the multinomial option and SVM for image classification, and evaluates the performance using confusion matrices and k-fold cross-validation.
+  - Main Topics:
+    - Plotting an Image
+    - Preprocess data for Logistic Regression
+    - Logistic Regression with SkLearn
+    - SVM for Image Classification with SkLearn
+    - Comparing both SVM and Logistic Regression with K-Fold Cross Validation

 ### Module 4
 Description from Coursera: